Giants vs. Phillies Player Props Betting Odds

-Player prop bet options for Alec Bohm, Thairo Estrada and others are available when the Philadelphia Phillies visit the San Francisco Giants at Oracle Park on Tuesday (at 9:45 PM ET).
+You can wager on player prop bet odds for Alec Bohm, Thairo Estrada and other players on the Philadelphia Phillies and San Francisco Giants ahead of their matchup at 3:45 PM ET on Wednesday at Oracle Park.

 Bet on this matchup or its props with DraftKings!